zhivkopetrov/manager_utils/README.md

 Instead use the library provided wrapper classes.
 - Rendeder thread must operate on the main thread to guarantee cross-platform behaviour.
 - Simply spawn additional thread and keep the update loop there
-- The library is optimized for fast compilation.

 Examples:
 ```